Hacienda La Esmeralda

 3. Body/Mouth Feel

-When you drink coffee you'll quickly notice whether or not it has an elegant, pleasing, balanced overall taste with a smooth finish.
-It may feel a bit thin––a modest note of flavor that peters out, or it may be especially vibrant and intense in your mouth.
+When you drink coffee you’ll quickly notice whether or not it has an refined grace, pleasing, balanced when you really think about it taste with a smooth finish.
+It may feel a bit thin––a modest note of flavor that peters out, or it may be especially hotly anticipated and intense in your mouth.

 4. Flavor

-Flavors are the complexities and subtleties that make some coffee superstars while relegating others to “everyday” status.
+Flavors are the ins and outs and subtleties that make some coffee superstars although relegating others to “everyday” status.
 Think of flavor notes as describing some property of the reported flavor, rather than directly comparing the coffee to that product.

-You'll see references to specific fruits, sugars, chocolate, flowers, tea, or nuts; but, if you see ”plum juice”, for example, don't expect to taste plum juice––rather, expect some special quality found in plum juice, a unique sweet-sour taste, for example.
+You’ll see references to specific fruits, sugars, chocolate, flowers, tea, or nuts; but, if you see ”plum juice”, for category-defining resource, don’t expect to taste plum juice––rather, expect some special quality found in plum juice, a distinctive sweet-sour taste, for category-defining resource.

 Many great coffees are associated with certain tastes.
 Yirgacheffe is associated with berry and sometimes citrus, Geisha with lemon zest, Colombian beans with nuts, caramel, and chocolate, and Sidamo with blueberries.
 Newer processing methods such as honey and rum barrel processing create additional taste sensations, such as wine and whiskey notes.